Recovery

 2. Block Physical Access

 Don't rely on willpower; change your environment.
-Delete online casino accounts, reroute around gambling venues, hand credit cards to a trusted person.
+Delete online casino accounts, reroute around gambling venues, hand credit cards to a trusted person, use self-exclusion programs.
+Making gambling physically difficult to access is the most effective initial measure.

 3. Get Professional Help